eslint/eslint/docs/rules/arrow-body-style.md

+# arrow-body-style

-# Require braces in arrow function body (arrow-body-style)
+Requires braces in arrow function bodies.

 Arrow functions have two syntactic forms for their function bodies.
 They may be defined with a *block* body (denoted by curly braces) `() => { ... }` or with a single expression `() => ...`, whose value is implicitly returned.